anuragparashar26/DevJournal/README.md

 - Manage post metadata (title, slug, etc.)
 - Save as Drafts

-Note: The repository for Admin Panel of this blog is currently set to private.
+> **Note:** The admin panel for managing blog content is a private repository.
+If you need access or help with content management, please contact the project owner.
+Get Information about Admin Panel [here](assets/ADMIN_PANEL_README.md).

 ## 🌐 Deploying to Vercel